How to Buy a Home If You Don't Qualify For a Mortgage

 Those interested can contribute the funds by using their credit or debit card.

 It’s easy to use HomeFundIt.
-A person creates a HomeFundIt account and then they must complete an online application for mortgage prequalification.
+A person creates a HomeFundIt account, and then they must complete an online application for mortgage prequalification.

 Feather the Nest

-Feather the Nest allows you to receive funds that you can use toward a down payment by sharing your request for donations online.
+Feather the Nest allows you to receive funds you can use toward a down payment by sharing your request for donations online.

 We’ve seen the benefits, but crowdfunding platforms also have downsides.